 - Best rapid sperm test: Labcorp OnDemand Men’s Rapid Fertility Test | Skip to review

-Infertility is diagnosed if you haven’t been able to get pregnant after trying for 6 months (if you’re over 35 years old), or 1 year (if you’re under 35).
-This could be either through sex without a condom or other barrier methods, or through therapeutic donor insemination.
+Infertility is the diagnosis if you haven’t been able to get pregnant after trying for 6 months (if you’re over 35 years old), or 1 year (if you’re younger than 35 years).
+This applies whether you’re trying through therapeutic donor insemination or sex without a condom or other barrier methods.

 However, infertility can affect people of any gender.

-Based on data from the American Society for Reproductive Medicine, in about 40% of heterosexual couples who cannot get pregnant, the male partner is either the sole cause or a contributing cause of infertility.
+According to the American Society for Reproductive Medicine, for about 40% of heterosexual couples who cannot get pregnant, the male partner presents with medical challenges that are typically the main cause or a contributing cause of infertility.

-At-home fertility tests are a great option for those wanting an answer as soon as possible.
-Read on for our picks of the best at-home fertility test options.
+At-home fertility tests are an option for those wanting an answer as soon as possible.
+Here are our picks of the best at-home fertility test options.

 You’ll notice that the language used in this article to share stats and other data points is pretty binary, fluctuating between the use of “male” and “female” or “men” and “women.”